mozilla-conduit/conduit-docs/phabricator-user.rst

 .. todo:: are we really keeping 2FA on?

-You now have a Phabricator account set up and can both submit and review patches (along with using the other Phabriator applications).
+You now have a Phabricator account set up and can both submit and review patches (along with using the other Phabricator applications).

 Setting up Arcanist
 ===================